-L1-L2 and Melbourne-Wubbena Wide Lane
+L1-L2 and Melbourne-Wubbena wide-lane

-- The difference between L1 and L2 phase with the L2 phase scaled to the L1 wavelength is often called simply the widelane and used to detect cycle slips.
-However it is effected fluctuations in the ionospheric delay which in delay is inversely proportional to frequency squared. - The lower frequency L2 has a larger contribution than the higher frequency L1 - The MW-WL removes both the effects on the ionospheric delay and changes in range by using the range measurements to estimate the difference in phase between L1 and L2
+- The difference between L1 and L2 phase with the L2 phase scaled to the L1 wavelength is often called simply the wide-lane and used to detect cycle slips.
+However it is effected by fluctuations in the ionospheric delay, which is inversely proportional to frequency squared. - The lower frequency L2 has a larger contribution than the higher frequency L1 - The MW-WL removes both the effects on the ionospheric delay and changes in range by using the range measurements to estimate the difference in phase between L1 and L2

-MW-WL Characteristics
+MW-WL characteristics

-- In one-way form as shown the MW-WL does not need to be an integer or constant - Slope in one-way is common, but notice that both satellites show the same slope. - If same satellite-pair difference from another station (especially when same brand receiver and antenna) are subtracted from these results then would be an integer (even at this one station, difference is close to integer) - The MW-WL tells you the difference between the L1 and L2 cycles.
-To get the individual cycles at L1 and L2 we need another technique. - There is a formula that gives L1+L2 cycles but it has 10 times the noise of the range data ($\Sigma f/\Delta f$) and generally is not used.
+- In one-way form, as shown in next slide, the MW-WL does not need to be an integer or constant - Slope in one-way is common, but notice that both satellites show the same slope. - If same satellite-pair difference from another station (especially when same brand receiver and antenna) are subtracted from these results then would be an integer (even at this one station, difference is close to integer) - The MW-WL tells you the difference between the L1 and L2 cycles.
+To get the individual cycles at L1 and L2 we need another technique. - There is a formula that gives (L1+L2) cycles but it has 10 times the noise of the range data and generally is not used.

-Melbourne-Wubena Wide Lane (MW-WL)
+Melbourne-Wubena wide-lane (MW-WL)

-mw - wl = $$\phi_1 - \phi_2 - \frac{(f_1 - f_2)}{(f_1 + f_2)} [R_1 f_1 / c + R_2 f_2 / c]$$
+$$mw - wl = \phi_1 - \phi_2 - \frac{(f_1 - f_2)}{(f_1 + f_2)} \left[R_1 f_1 / c + R_2 f_2 / c \right]$$

 - Equation for the MW-WL.
-The term Rf/c are the range in cycles (notice the sum due to change of sign ionospheric delay) - The $\Delta f/\Sigma f$ term for GPS is ~0.124 which means range noise is reduced by a about a factor of ten. - The ML-WL should be integer (within noise) when data from different sites and satellites (double differences) are used. - However, receiver/satellite dependent biases need to be accounted for (and kept up to date).
+The term Rf/c are the range in cycles (notice the sum due to change of sign ionospheric delay) - The $\Delta f/\Sigma f$ term for GPS is ~ 0.124 which means range noise is reduced by a about a factor of ten. - The ML-WL should be integer (within noise) when data from different sites and satellites (double differences) are used. - However, receiver/satellite dependent biases need to be accounted for (and kept up to date) [tables/dcb.dat].

-Example MW-WL PRN 07 and PRN 28)
+Example MW-WL (PRN 07 and PRN 28)

-EX-WL Extra-Wide-lane
+EX-WL extra-wide-lane

-The other measure of the difference in cycles between L1 and L2 used by track is the EX-WL (Extra Widelane).
+• The other measure of the difference in cycles between L1 and L2 used by track is the EX-WL (extra-wide-lane).